Yuri-Rassokhin/flex-cartesian/README.md

 ![Ping Benchmark Example](doc/ping_benchmark_example.png)

-Additionally, CSV version of this result is saved as './benchmark.csv'
+Additionally, CSV version of this result is saved as `./benchmark.csv`

 The PING benchmarking code above is 100% practical and illustrative.
 You can modify it and benchmark virtually anything:

-- Local block devices using 'dd'
+- Local block devices using `dd`
-- GPU-to-Storage connection using 'gdsio'
+- GPU-to-Storage connection using `gdsio`
 - Local file systems using FS-based utilities
 - Local CPU RAM using RAM disk or specialized benchmarks for CPU RAM
 - Database performance using SQL client or non-SQL client utilities